jina-ai/jina/docs/get-started/migrate.md

 # Migration to Jina 3

-Jina 3 introduces a number of exciting features **TODO ADD LINK TO EXCITING FEATURES**, but to be able to enjoy them, you will also have to make some tweaks to your existing Jina 2 code.
+Jina 3 comes with many improvement, but to be able to enjoy them, you will also have to make some tweaks to your existing Jina 2 code.

-One of the major changes in Jina 3 is the inclusion of [DocArray](https://docarray.jina.ai/):
+One of the major changes in Jina 3 is the inclusion of [DocArray](https://docarray.jina.ai/) as an external dependency:
 The previously included `Document` and `DocumentArray` data structures now form their own library and include new features, improved performance, and increased flexibility.

-Accordingly, the scope of the changes in Jina 3 will be mainly related to `Document` and `DocumentArray`.
+Accordingly, most of the breaking changes that users will deal to when updating to Jina 3 are mainly related to `Document` and `DocumentArray`.

 ```{admonition} DocArray library
 :class: seealso